Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Bounding the performance of parity-encoded QAOA

+From the bounds derived in the beginning of this section, we can conclude that the mapping from the non-local optimization problem to the geometrically local one comes with strong limitations on the performance of local algorithms attempting to solve the problem.
+Indeed, we derived that the minimum requirement to achieve a fixed performance is to run a non-local algorithm (in the sense that the depth needs to scale as a function of $N$) on the parity-encoded qubits.
+However, the non-local parity-encoded algorithm needs to act on $K=N(N-1)/2$ qubits.
+In contrast to vanilla QAOA, which is also a non-local algorithm but which acts on only $N$ qubits, and furthermore has a fixed performance with the number of vanilla QAOA layers~\cite{Farhi2022}.

-In Table.~\ref{tab:scalingN}, we compare the scaling with $N$ for parity-encoded QAOA with the standard vanilla QAOA to get a fixed performance ratio for solving spin-glass models.
+To summarize our findings, in Table.~\ref{tab:scalingN}, we compare the scaling with $N$ for parity-encoded QAOA with the standard vanilla QAOA to get a fixed performance ratio for solving spin-glass models.
 As demonstrated in Ref.~\cite{Farhi2022}, the standard QAOA implementation requires only fixed $p$ to get fixed performance in the large $N$ limit.
 The caveat, however, is that the physical depth of each QAOA layer will scale with $N$~\cite{OGorman2019}.
 This is because of the assumption, which is true in all currently available hardware platforms, that we cannot perform all two-body gates in parallel.
 However, for parity-encoded QAOA the physical depth of each layer is constant.
-On the other hand, as we have discussed previously, the number of layers for parity-encoded QAOA must scale at least with $N^{1/2}$ in order to have non vanishing performance.
-This formally leaves room for a speedup with respect to vanilla QAOA, in the sense of getting to the same average performance ratios with a polynomially shallower circuit.
-Although this is not guaranteed and would still need to be proven.
+On the other hand, as we have discussed previously, the number of layers for parity-encoded QAOA must grow with system size in order to have non vanishing performance.
+From the upper bound on the performance that is based on the counting argument, we find an exponent of $q \approx 0.67$ to allow for maximal performance [see also Fig.~\ref{fig:RCC_counting}{(C)}].
+This formally leaves room for a speedup with respect to vanilla QAOA, in the sense of having the possibility to get the same average performance ratios with a polynomially smaller circuit.
+Although this is not guaranteed and it would still need to be proven that such performances can be achieved in practice.

-As there is a quadratic qubit overhead in the parity-encoded QAOA, the total number of gates needed for this algorithm scales less favorably, than for vanilla QAOA.
+As there is a quadratic qubit overhead in the parity-encoded QAOA, the total number of gates needed for this algorithm scales less favorably than for vanilla QAOA.
 However, we have not explicitly added noise to the circuit in order to investigate whether there could be some algorithmic robustness under noise.

-We explicitly comment that for small system sizes the scaling presented in Table~\ref{tab:scalingN} might not be noticeable as such, because of the presence of finite-size effect.
-The \texttt{SWAP}-network routing that would be necessary for Vanilla QAOA~\cite{OGorman2019}, adds only a prefactor to the scaling of the depth of a QAOA layer, and does not alter the scaling itself.
+We comment that for small system sizes the scalings presented in Table~\ref{tab:scalingN} might not be noticeable as such, because of the presence of finite-size effect.
+The \texttt{SWAP}-network routing that would be necessary for Vanilla QAOA~\cite{OGorman2019}, adds only a prefactor to the scaling of the depth of a QAOA layer, and therefore does not alter the scaling which is $\mathcal{O}(N)$.